Who can apply?

 - As a rule, applicants should not have graduated any longer than six years before the application deadline.

 - If you have already started your doctorate, it also applies that the start of the doctorate should not be longer than 3 years ago.

 - If you already hold a doctoral degree, you should not have completed your doctorate more than four years ago.

-You cannot apply, if you have been resident in Germany for longer than 15 months at the application deadline cannot be considered.
+- You cannot apply, if you have been resident in Germany for longer than 15 months at the application deadline.

 - The required language level depends on the applicant's study plans and subject: In the arts, social sciences and in law, at least a good knowledge of German is usually expected.
 For the natural sciences and engineering, proof of good English language skills may also be accepted if English is spoken at the host institute.